Dodger Stadium coronavirus testing site temporarily closes for restructuring amid increased demand, traffic concerns

 Coronavirus testing was temporarily halted at Dodger Stadium over the weekend so that the site can be restructured amid the increased demand for testing and the traffic concerns from neighbors, officials said.

-More than 1 million coronavirus tests were administered since May at Dodger Stadium, the largest testing location in Los Angeles County, Mayor Eric Garcetti said in a briefing this week.
+More than 1 million coronavirus tests had been administered since May at Dodger Stadium, the largest testing location in Los Angeles County, Mayor Eric Garcetti said in a briefing this week.

 Videos have shown long lines wrapping around Dodger Stadium in recent weeks as coronavirus infection numbers began a rapid, unprecedented surge that is now straining hospitals.